Rubbish Removal Melbourne Price: Smartest Bins For Businesses! 🗑️

 What can you do with your plastic bags?

-Many customers are disappointed to have to dispose of plastic bags in their general waste and are often surprised that they can not be included in their commingled recycling bins.
+Many customers feel disappointed when they have to dispose of plastic bags in their general waste instead of including them in their commingled recycling bins.
+They often express surprise at this restriction.

 Why plastic bags should not go in your mixed recycling bins

-The separation system that commingled recycling bins currently go through do not let us recycle plastic bags.
+The separation system that commingled recycling bins currently go through does not let us recycle plastic bags.

 Where can plastic bags be brought for recycling?